peishanh/Bagel-Protocol/protein_production.md

 5. Aliquot the resuspended pellets to fresh 2 mL tubes
 1. Aliquot 500 µL lysis buffer into resuspended pellets in 2 mL tubes
 1. Rock tubes for 30 minutes at room temperature to lyse cells
-1. Centrifuge at 14,700 RPM for 30-60 minutes to clarify the lysate
+1. Centrifuge at 14,700 RPM for 30 minutes in the large ultracentrifuge to clarify the lysate

 ### Purification by immobilized metal ion chromatography